cicomsa/guess-the-word/guess-the-word-node/README.md

 ## Project description:

-This is a node version of the Hangman game.
+This is the node version of the Hangman game.

 ## The goal of the app is:

-* To have built a Hangman game version to be played in node.
+* To have built a version of the Hangman game which can be played in node.

 ## To play the game: